e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

 > Note: The assistant's runs duration is by huge part determined by OpenAI.

-At the end, we use `time.sleep()` to specify how often should assistant's status be printed.
+At the end, we use `time.sleep()` to specify how often we want to poll assistant's status.

 ```python
  spinner = ""